-Queen’s Park Savannah, Port of Spain
+Gyros at Queen’s Park Savannah, Port of Spain

 Another payoff of Trinidad’s multicultural society is the popularity of Middle Eastern and Eastern Mediterranean wraps, gyros – pitta stuffed with spiced grilled meat, salad and garlic sauce.
 Head to Port of Spain’s vast park (where the legendary carnival makes its colourful mark once a year) on a weekend and you’ll find gyros vendors, ladies ladling out hot corn soup (with optional cow heel!), Jamaican jerk chicken and much more.